rafaelfernandesbrgo/ReactTypScript-model-with-ReduxAndReduxSaga/README.md

 The Redux folder structure (Flux architecture):

-* modules -------------------- each global state is a module
+* modules: each global state is a module
     * cart
-        * actions ------------ as actions that the reducer will hear
+        * actions: as actions that the reducer will hear
-        * reducer -------- listens to actions and manipulates the global state, also sets the initial state of the global
+        * reducer: listens to actions and manipulates the global state, also sets the initial state of the global
-        * sagas ---------- define which action should be performed after another, that is, the middleware, in this case functions with asynchronous requests (Redux Saga)
+        * sagas: define which action should be performed after another, that is, the middleware, in this case functions with asynchronous requests (Redux Saga)
-        * types ---------- typing the state of this module and the action
+        * types: typing the state of this module and the action
-    * rootReducers --- join (combine) the module states in the global
+    * rootReducers: join (combine) the module states in the global
-    * rootSaga ------- configure Redux Saga middleware
+    * rootSaga: configure Redux Saga middleware
-* index -------------- define global state, apply middleware
+* index: define global state, apply middleware

 Instructions for use: